essenter/hw1stats433/README.md

     ## #   minute <dbl>, time_hour <dttm>, and abbreviated variable names
     ## #   ¹​sched_dep_time, ²​dep_delay, ³​arr_time, ⁴​sched_arr_time, ⁵​arr_delay

+There are 8,255 with a missing departure time.
 The rows that are missing dep_time are also missing dep_delay, arr_time, arr_delay, and air_time.
 It is likely that these rows represent cancelled flights.

 \##Question 2##